mbadolato/iTerm2-Color-Schemes/README.md

 ####Modify Session Method####
 This method modifies an existing session and changes JUST the color settings.

 Download the appropriate `colorscheme.reg` file.
-Open the file with a text editor and change the underlined portion below to match the session you want to modify:
+Open the file with a text editor and change the color scheme portion (`Molokai` below) to match the session you want to modify:

 ```
 [HKEY_CURRENT_USER\Software\SimonTatham\PuTTY\Sessions\Molokai]